LSSTDESC/name-tag-guru/README.md

   \newcommand*{\loc}{\highlight{orange}}
   ```

-- To include CJK character, one needs to compile with `xelatex`.
+- To include CJK character, uncomment the following two lines.
+One also needs to compile with `xelatex`.
 A CJK font is also required (current set to `Noto Sans CJK TC`).
-To drop CJK support, comment out the following two lines:
   ```latex
   \usepackage{xeCJK}
   \setCJKmainfont{Noto Sans CJK TC}